-We maintain a clinical program under the direction of our Chief Executive Officer, Shai N. Gozani, M.D., Ph.D.
-Our clinical programs are comprised of internal, collaborative, and external clinical studies.
+We maintain a clinical program under the direction of our Chief Executive Officer.
+This may from time-to-time be comprised of internal, collaborative, and external clinical studies.
 Internal clinical studies are designed and implemented directly by us for the purposes of product design and early clinical validation.
 Collaborative studies are conducted together with leading researchers around the world to provide clinical validation and to explore the clinical utility of our products.
 External studies are entirely independent of us, although in many cases the researchers request unrestricted grants for financial and/or material support, such as for devices and consumables.
-External studies may examine the clinical performance and utility of our product or our products may be used as outcomes measures.
+External studies may examine the clinical performance and utility of our products or our products may be used as outcomes measures.